-Section 13.1 - Scope of Grievance Procedure
+Section 13.1 - Grievance Defined

-The purpose of this Grievance Procedure is to establish effective machinery for the fair, expeditious, and orderly adjustment of grievances.
+The purpose of this Grievance Procedure is to establish an effective process for the fair, expeditious, and orderly adjustment of grievances.
 A grievance is defined as an alleged violation of the collective bargaining agreement.
 Longstanding conditions which have been mutually accepted through past practice and which are not specifically addressed in this labor agreement shall not be subject to the Grievance Procedure.

-An employee aggrieved by a final decision where the discipline involved is suspension, demotion, discharge, or written reprimand may proceed by filing a written grievance as outlined in Step 3 of this grievance procedure.
+An employee aggrieved by a final decision where the discipline involved results in suspension, demotion, discharge, or written reprimand may proceed by filing a written grievance as outlined in Step 2 of this grievance procedure.

-Section 13.2 - Union Representation, Class Grievances
+Section 13.2 - Time Limits